-Amy is an Associate Professor of Visual Arts at University of California San Diego.
-HShe writes software; repurposes hardware; performs live visuals; makes installations; speaks; writes; eats and breathes.
+Amy is a Professor of Visual Arts at University of California San Diego.
+She writes software; repurposes hardware; performs live visuals; makes installations; speaks; writes; eats and breathes.
 Her artistic practice engages media as material.
 Her current research and practice focuses on changing definitions of moving images in the YouTube era and the role of algorithmic bias in shaping perceptions.